jonase/eastwood/README.md

 find examples.

-It is common across Clojure projects tested to use `:else` as the last 'always do this case` at the end of a `cond` form.
+It is common across Clojure projects tested to use `:else` as the last `always do this case` at the end of a `cond` form.
 It is also fairly common to use `true` or `:default` for this purpose, and Eastwood will not warn about these.
 If you use some other constant in that position, Eastwood will warn.